mhalbritter/spring-aot-demo-application/README.md

 ## How to run as a native-image

+*Note*: You need at least GraalVM 22.3 for this to work.

 1. Build native image: `./gradlew nativeCompile`
 1. Start a PostgreSQL
    database: `docker run --rm -p 5432:5432 -e POSTGRES_PASSWORD=password -e POSTGRES_USER=user postgres`